Office of Equity and Inclusion

-The Office of Diversity and Inclusion coordinates programs and assists with conversations on equity and cultural understanding among M State community members.
+The Office of Equity and Inclusion coordinates programs and assists with conversations on equity and cultural understanding among M State community members.
 We empower students, faculty, staff and administrators to explore a deeper understanding of and respect for diversity in its many forms.
 That extends to everyone regardless of religion, race, ethnicity, gender, age, sexual orientation, socio-economic status, physical ability and national or regional origin.

 How can we help you?

 - We assist in cultivating campus understanding of diversity and inclusion.

 - We collaborate with students, faculty, staff and administrators to develop programs that educate and foster an inclusive and welcoming environment across our campuses.

 Ways to learn about diversity

 - Be open about differences - Share how your background has influenced you and encourage others to do the same

 - Ask questions - Ask respectfully if you have a question.

 - Encourage questions - Be open to questions about the things that make you different, and ask questions in return.

 - Develop friendships - Sharing experiences and asking questions is a great way to develop new friendships.